Wednesday 25th July saw Walking Football Teams flock from across England to compete for the inaugural Drinkaware Cup.

 “Working with Drinkaware has helped Derby County Community Trust offer more tailored support to participants on our Walking Football programme.

 The event was a great success!
-We’re proud to host the first annual Drinkaware Cup in celebration of our two year partnership.
+We’re proud to host the first annual Drinkaware Cup in celebration our first season in partnership with Drinkaware.
 As well as commending the cohesion between the Community Trust and the Club – helping males over 50 not just in Derby, but across the country. ”

 Click here to view the Gallery.